ielsohaby/mywebsite/content/publication/rn-52/index.md

 ---
-abstract: Several species of Vibrio were identified in 4% of total examined samples with the highest isolation in human stool samples.
-Vibrio cholerae (V. cholerae) was highly isolated in raw milk (66.7%), whereas Vibrio parahaemolyticus (V. parahaemolyticus) was highly isolated in yoghurt (75%) out of the positive samples.
-The tested cholera toxin (ctxAB), haemolysin toxin (hlyA) and the toxin-coregulated pilus (tcpA) associated-virulence genes were identified in all V. cholera isolates.
-However, the thermostable direct haemolysin (tdh) and the thermostable direct haemolysin-related haemolysin (trh) associated-virulence genes were identified in 33.3% and 16.7% of the examined V. parahaemolyticus isolates, respectively.
+abstract: "Several species of Vibrio were identified in 4% of total examined samples with the highest isolation in human stool samples. *Vibrio cholerae* (*V. cholerae*) was highly isolated in raw milk (66.7%), whereas *Vibrio parahaemolyticus* (*V. parahaemolyticus*) was highly isolated in yoghurt (75%) out of the positive samples.
+The tested cholera toxin (*ctxAB*), haemolysin toxin (*hlyA*) and the toxin-coregulated pilus (*tcpA*) associated-virulence genes were identified in all *V. cholera* isolates.
+However, the thermostable direct haemolysin (*tdh*) and the thermostable direct haemolysin-related haemolysin (*trh*) associated-virulence genes were identified in 33.3% and 16.7% of the examined *V. parahaemolyticus* isolates, respectively.
 The multiple antibiotic resistance (MAR) index ranged from 0.15 to 0.54.
-Enterobacterial Repetitive Intergenic Consensus polymerase chain reaction showed a higher respective discriminatory power to V. cholerae and V. parahaemolyticus (D = 0.93 and D = 1, respectively) isolates.
-Lactobacillus rhamnosus (L. rhamnosus) probiotic activity on V. cholerae and V. parahaemolyticus can eliminate or significantly reduce the number of bacteria.
-In conclusion, most V. cholerae and V. parahaemolyticus isolates exhibited resistance to multiple antimicrobial classes.
-However, tetracycline, trimethoprim–sulfamethoxazole, chloramphenicol, and meropenem were recommended to treat vibriosis.
-L. rhamnosus could be used as an effective and applicable method for controlling antimicrobial-resistant Vibrio isolates.
+Enterobacterial Repetitive Intergenic Consensus polymerase chain reaction showed a higher respective discriminatory power to *V. cholerae* and *V. parahaemolyticus* (D = 0.93 and D = 1, respectively) isolates. *Lactobacillus rhamnosus* (*L. rhamnosus*) probiotic activity on *V. cholerae* and *V. parahaemolyticus* can eliminate or significantly reduce the number of bacteria.
+In conclusion, most *V. cholerae* and *V. parahaemolyticus* isolates exhibited resistance to multiple antimicrobial classes.
+However, tetracycline, trimethoprim–sulfamethoxazole, chloramphenicol, and meropenem were recommended to treat vibriosis. *L. rhamnosus* could be used as an effective and applicable method for controlling antimicrobial-resistant *Vibrio* isolates."
 author_notes:
 - Corresponding Author
 authors: